SethRobertson/GitBestPractices/0main.md

     useful and convenient to use.

     The easier a system is for people to use, the more likely they will use it.
-Being able to see the context which caused the commit to happen (or contrary-wise, being able to find the commit which solved a problem) is incredibly useful.
+Being able to see the context in which a commit was made (or conversely, being able to find the commit that solved a problem) is incredibly useful.
 When you send out your commit announcements, make sure to hyperlink the bug tracker in the commit message, and likewise in the tracker message, hyperlink to the web